Welcome to Our Christian Education Classroom

 Founder of Feed My Sheep Ministries (1996), has been in ministry since 1987 and established FMSM School of Prophets in 2006.

-We welcome our brothers and sisters from around the globe and look forward to serving your spiritual need.
+We welcome you, our brothers and sisters from around the globe and look forward to serving your spiritual need.

 Torrey's New Topical Textbook [ courtesy of www.blueletterbible.org